 Interestingly, X5’s official documents list the company as being founded in 1975, and it is headquartered in The Hague, Netherlands.
 However, the company’s operations are almost entirely based in Russia and it appears to have no recorded activity prior to 2005, meaning that an older Dutch structure was probably bought and renamed to facilitate the original merger and provide legal and tax benefits.

-The company is in good financial health with revenues of $22 billion in 2017.
-X5 and Magnit are far and away the market leaders in the robust Russia’s robust grocery store industry.
-One estimate puts X5’s market share in 2016 at 12.7% in 2016, with a projected share of 21.5% in 2021.
+The company is in stable financial health with revenues of $27 billion in 2020.
+X5 and Magnit are far and away the market leaders in Russia’s robust grocery store industry.
+According to X5’s 2020 annual report, the company’s marketshare as of 2019 sits at about 11.5%, with a projected 3.7% increase by 2022.

 The firm is also still expanding its operations.
-It added around 2000 stores in both 2016 and 2017, pushing farther east into Russia, where it did not yet have a strong presence.
+It’s added around 5000 stores since 2017, pushing farther east into Russia, where it did not yet have a strong presence.
 The Leningrad region around St. Petersburg is now so saturated with company stores that some have been closed to consolidate and streamline positions after heavy market acquisitions.

 Overall, X5 is a growing industry leader in Russian supermarkets.
-With a range of low-end convenience stores, mid-range stores, and hypermarkets, it looks to jump ahead of its closest competitor, Magnit.
-For now, the company is in a good position, particularly in western Russia.
+With a range of low-end convenience stores, mid-range stores, and hypermarkets, it looks to keep ahead of its closest competitor, Magnit.
+For now, the company is in a stable position, particularly in western Russia.

 Above: A history of X5 from 2012.
 X5 is now runs two of the largest chains of Russian supermarkets.